lah7/sims2-wine-patches/README.md

 in which the thumbnails were already pre-rendered.

 ### Polygon Explosion
 Icons above a Sim's head (like the one when you get a new friend) can appear glitchy.

 ### Black screen after resolution changes
 Changing resolution while at a household can sometimes result in a black screen.

 ### [NVIDIA only] Black box shadows
 This also happens under the NVIDIA driver on Windows.
 This previously did not happen with earlier versions of the NVIDIA driver (around 396.x and before) and the original Wine patches.

 ![Black Shadow Bug](.github/black-shadow-bug.jpg)

+The workaround is to set the shadow settings to **Medium**.

 ### [Wine] Huge log files.
 As the patches expose a lot of FIXMEs.
 If you're running via the terminal;
 keeping a log or using PlayOnLinux, beware that this can fill up to many hundreds of MBs, causing potential slowdown.

 ### Other Notes

-* If there are any other technical explainations or issues, feel free to create a pull request.
+* If there are any technical explainations or issues, feel free to create a pull request.
 * Please **do not** submit test reports to AppDB when using patched copies of Wine as the test results do not reflect "vanilla" Wine.
 * To view FPS and shader version in-game, press <kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>S</kbd>